Tagline: He needed the toughest, hardest crew he could find . . . He found them in an L.A. prison

-Starring: Michael Dudikoff, Cary-Hiroyuki Tagawa, Tyrin Turner, Jacqueline Obradors, David Barry Gray, Channon Roe, Demetrius Navarro, Cedrick Terrell, Hank Brandt
+Starring: Michael Dudikoff, Cary-Hiroyuki Tagawa, Tyrin Turner, Jacqueline Obradors, David Barry Gray, Channon Roe

 18 1h 30min Action, Drama

-When it comes to plot lines, you would be hard pressed to find one as improbable as that featured in Soldier Boyz.
+When it comes to crossover concepts, you would be hard pressed to find one as improbable as that featured in Soldier Boyz.

 Not only are the film’s events about as detached from reality as The Naked Gun, its characters are just as trite and predictable, so hammy that you sometimes forget this is an action movie and not a straight-up spoof.
 Even more amazing is the fact that Louis Morneau’s slice of puerile patriotism harbours delusions of social commentary, masquerading as a cultural melting pot as America’s gangland minorities team up to take on an even more foreign, and therefore evil race of people.
 America may be saturated by inner city crime, but the Asian jungle is where the real scum resides.

-The movie stars American Ninja‘s Michael Dudikoff, who is ten years older and looking pretty good for his age.
-For a brief period during the 1980’s, Dudikoff was the Cannon Group‘s go-to guy, a wimpy heartbreaker who would achieve cult status for his role as American Ninja Private Joe Armstrong, the action genre’s most unlikely martial arts master.
+The movie stars American Ninja‘s Michael Dudikoff, who is ten years older and looking rather good for his age.
+For a brief period during the 1980s, Dudikoff was the Cannon Group’s go-to guy, a wimpy heartbreaker who would achieve cult status for his role as American Ninja Private Joe Armstrong, the action genre’s most unlikely martial arts master.

-In an ageist industry, his success was inevitably short-lived, and although he fails to omit the same blue-eyed charm in his mid-thirties, his acting skills have improved quite dramatically, and in a movie full of weakly imagined stereotypes and second rate acting, he stands tall as Major Howard Toliver, a retired army hotshot turned prison councellor.
-Dudikoff may have eked by on a largely low-key career, but he has clearly learned a few things on his journey, and although he may pale in comparison to some of the industry’s headliners, it is hard to doubt his credentials as a B-movie legend.
+In an ageist industry, his success was inevitably short-lived, and although he fails to omit the same blue-eyed charm in his mid-thirties, his acting skills have improved quite dramatically, and in a movie full of weakly imagined stereotypes and second rate acting he stands tall as Major Howard Toliver, a retired army hotshot turned prison counsellor.
+Dudikoff may have cruised through a largely low-key career, but he has clearly learned a few things on his journey, and though he may pale in comparison to some of the industry’s headliners it’s hard to doubt his credentials as a B-movie legend.